grandMa5ter/Cyber-Sec-Notes/offensive/enumeration-linux.md

 We can also use pspy on linux to monitor the processes that are starting up and running: <https://github.com/DominicBreuker/pspy>
 Check the services that are listening: `bash ss -lnpt`

+## what is available as Disks?

+- The following command shows everything that is available as Disks.
+    `df -lh`
+    or
+    `mount`
+- If there are files deleted in disks, we can cat the actual device itself via:
+    `cat /dev/sdb/` for example or
+    `strings /dev/sdb/` to see the strings on device
+- Alternatively, we can grep the bytes of the device:
+    `xxd /dev/sdb | grep -v '0000'` hex editor and removing the 0000 out of grep
+- Another beautiful way to see/recover stuff off the disk:
+    `grep -a B2 A2 'of the USB/or anything we looking for' /dev/sdb`
+    or
+    `grep -a '[a-z0-9]\{32\}' /dev/sdb` only needed 32 characters because of the flag

 ## What can we EXECUTE?